spiritLHLS/peer2profit-one-click-command-installation/README.md

 curl -L https://raw.githubusercontent.com/spiritLHLS/peer2profit-one-click-command-installation/main/p.sh -o p.sh && chmod +x p.sh && bash p.sh -m youremail
 ```

-At the end of this command, modify it to your mail and run it with one click
+At the end of this command, modify it to your email and run it with one click

 ## Uninstall